Gateway2Morocco Travel

 • Ziploc bags (waterproofing, organising)

-• Small gifts from home Children love pens, hair clips, small toys
+• Small gifts from home — children love pens, hair clips, small toys

 • Photocopy of travel insurance card

-• Print your Moroccan Arabic phrasebook
+• Print a Moroccan Arabic phrasebook

 Seasonal & Regional Add-Ons